Inverse Seesaw Model in Non-holomorphic Modular $A_4$ Flavor Symmetry: Model construction

-where $\mathbf{r}$ denotes $A_4$ representations, and $Y^{(k)}_{\mathbf{r}}$ are polyharmonic Maa{\ss} forms (see Appendix~\ref{app:polmaasa4} for explicit expressions with weights $k = -4, -2, 0$).
-Non-holomorphic modular forms $Y^{(k)}_{\mathbf{r}}$ satisfy the weight-$k$ hyperbolic Laplacian equation $\Delta_k Y^{(k)}_{\mathbf{r}} = 0$, different from holomorphic realizations.
+We present these preliminary observations to highlight the mechanism, though the detailed theoretical aspects require further investigation.
+The control of kinetic terms in the non-holomorphic framework demands more thorough study from top-down approaches.

 The neutrino sector includes Dirac mass terms for $N$ and $S$, $N$-$S$ mixing mediated by $\Phi$, and Majorana mass terms for $N$ and $S$.
-Importantly, the $\overline{N}N$ and $\overline{L}\tilde{H}S$ terms can be forbidden by appropriate modular weight assignments without introducing additional symmetries, as demonstrated later.
+Importantly, the $\bar{N}N$, $\bar{L}\tilde{H}S$, $\bar{N}N\Phi$ and $\bar{S}S\Phi$ terms in eq.~\eqref{eq:yukawaterms} can be forbidden by appropriate modular weight assignments without introducing additional symmetries, as demonstrated later.
 The lepton part of the Lagrangian is

 in which $\mathscr{L}_{M_{D}}$ is the Dirac mass term of $N$, $\mathscr{L}_{M_{NS}}$ includes the mixing term of $N$ and $S$, $\mathscr{L}_{M_{S}}$ is the Majorana mass term of $S$.
 In the flavor basis of ($\nu_L$, $\bar{N_i}$, $S_i$), the $9\times9$ neutrino mass matrix $M$ exhibits a block structure